-Dumpster diving can feel like a temptation that doesn't hurt anyone involved.
+Dumpster diving can be tempting.
+After all, no one's getting hurt - right?
 You get freebies from a store, and the store never knows their trash has been taken and re-used.
 Many retail stores get rid of materials like promo posters, marketing resources, magazines, displays, cardboard boxes, new products that did not sell, and more.
 One person's trash can be another person's treasure.

 However, there are nuances you need to understand before going through anyone's trash.
 Use the checklist below to make sure you stay legal and avoid run-ins with law enforcement.

 Check Local Laws for “Garbage Ordinances"